Valieva saga revives age-old concerns in figure skating

 Swedish skater Josefin Taljegard said that was something that needs to be addressed.

-Pushing back on the suggestion the age limit should be lifted, she said: "It is difficult to answer because we don't want the junior worlds (championships) to be better than the normal worlds.
+Pushing back on the suggestion the age limit should be lifted, she said: "It is difficult to answer because we don't want the junior (world championships) to be better than the normal worlds.

 STRUGGLE WITH ANOREXIA

-Alina Zagitova, who was 15 when she won the gold medal at the 2018 Pyeongchang Olympics, left Tutberidze's training group and competition over two years ago.
+Alina Zagitova, who was 15 when she won the gold medal at the 2018 Pyeongchang Olympics, left Tutberidze's training group and competition more than two years ago.

 Yulia Lipnitskaya, who as a 15-year-old helped Russia to gold in the team event at the 2014 Sochi Games, retired in 2017, citing a long struggle with anorexia.